depth-aware ar edge blending

 }

-The logic: compare depths to determine if the virtual object is behind the shell surface.
-Positive difference means the virtual pipe is behind the virtual wall.
-For objects behind, apply edge brightening (increasing brightness in HSV space preserves hue) and blend based on depth distance.
-Deeper behind means more fade toward camera feed.
-For objects in front, use simple alpha blending since no occlusion relationship exists.
+Positive depth difference means the virtual pipe is behind the virtual wall.
+For objects behind, edge brightening in HSV space preserves hue while blending based on depth distance.
+Adjusting brightness without changing hue preserves perceived color.
+For objects in front, simple alpha blending.

-Occlusion Visualization
+Occlusion visualization

-Performance Optimization
+Performance

+Standard compositing addresses none of the spatial cues the eye expects.
+This pipeline analyzes the environment and adapts rendering in real-time.
 The technical complexity serves one goal: make virtual BIM elements feel like they belong in physical space.